bernhardAxonIvy/doc/source/designer-guide/how-to/extensions.rst

 Extendible Process Elements
 ---------------------------

-Axon Ivy comes with four generic process elements that can be used to address particular execution behavior requirements none of the standard process elements can fulfill.
+|ivy| comes with four generic process elements that can be used to
+address particular execution behavior requirements none of the standard process elements can fulfill.

 All generic process elements contain a tab in which a Java class can be selected.
 The Java class implements the actual execution behavior.
-Some standard implementations are shipped with the Axon Ivy core, and with these elements developers are able to specify their own implementation as part of the project.
+Some standard implementations are shipped with the |ivy| core, and with these elements developers are able to specify their own implementation as part of the project.